maddiethedinosaur/funnydiehaha/Reading List of the Communist-Left.md

 *Following a coup by Louis Bonaparte, Marx decided to write this.
 It contains an outline of how different social interests conflicting manifest as political struggles.*

-## Left-Communism 101
+## Intro to the Communist-Left

+* [Introductions to Our Positions](http://www.leftcom.org/en/articles/2020-02-03/introductions-to-our-positions) by the Internationalist Communist Tendency

+*A brief history of the ICT, going from the origins of the Italian Communist-Left to the Internationalist Communist Party to the Internationalist Communist Tendency itself.*

 * [ICT Platform](http://www.leftcom.org/en/node/36775) by the Internationalist Communist Tendency

 * [For Communism](https://leftcom.org/files/2019-for-communism_0.pdf) by the Internationalist Communist Tendency

-## The Basics of the Communist-Left

-* [Introductions to Our Positions](http://www.leftcom.org/en/articles/2020-02-03/introductions-to-our-positions) by the Internationalist Communist Tendency

-*A brief history of the ICT, going from the origins of the Italian Communist-Left to the Internationalist Communist Party to the Internationalist Communist Tendency itself.*
+## Revolution & War

 * [Reform or Revolution](https://marxists.org/archive/luxemburg/1900/reform-revolution) by Rosa Luxemburg